SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 Once the condition of a production rule is matched, all actions on the right-hand side of the rule are executed.
 The execution happens sequentially.
 There are several action types available:

-  - Call Action
+  - Call

-    Syntax: (Call: messageShow("Hello ", !Driver.Name))
+    Syntax / Example: (Call: messageShow("Hello ", !Driver.Name))

 	This action calls a function in the global namespace of the host programming language.
+Beside all arguments, an implicit first argument is passed to the function, an object with two properties:

+	  1. Knowledgebase - an instance of class *Knowledgebase* in the host language.
+	  2. RuleEngine - an instance of class *RuleEngine* in the host language.

-Beside all arguments, an implicit first argument is passed to the function, that represent the knowledge base (acutally an instance of the class *Knowledgebase*) and allows access to the internal state of the rule engine from the host programming language.
+	They can be used to access the internal state of the knowledge base and the current state of execution in the rule engine.
+It is even possible to invoke the rule engine recursively while processing the action.

-  - Produce Action
+  - Produce

-    Syntax: (Prove: updateAverageLapTime(?Lap, [?lastLapTime, ?previousLapTime, testLapTime]))
+    Syntax / Example: (Prove: updateAverageLapTime(?Lap, [?lastLapTime, ?previousLapTime, testLapTime]))

 	Very similar to the call action above, but this calls a reduction rule.
 The passed arguments (either variables or direct references to facts) must be bound at the time of the invocation, but you can also supply aaitional unbound variables which then can be computed by the reduction rule.

 	Normally, only the first alternative is calculated (see the documentation for reduction rules below for more information on that).
 If you need to follow all paths of the reduction, you can use the following action syntax.

-	Syntax: (ProveAll: preparePitstop(?Lap))
+	Syntax / Example: (ProveAll: preparePitstop(?Lap))

-  - Set Action
+  - Set

-    Syntax: (Set: Session.Laps, ?Lap)
+    Syntax / Example: (Set: Session.Laps, ?Lap)

 	Using this action, you can create a fact in the knowledge base or alter the value of an existing one.
 If you omit the value, the fact is set to *true*.

-  - Clear Action
+  - Clear

-    Syntax: (Clear: Session.Laps)
+    Syntax / Example: (Clear: Session.Laps)

 	As the name of the action suggests, the fact is clear and effectivly removed from the knowledge base.